oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 #### Security of In-Browser Communication Flows {#in_browser_communication_security}

 In browser-based apps, it is common to execute the OAuth flow in a secondary window, such as a popup or iframe, instead of redirecting the primary window.
-In these flows, the browser-based app holds control of the primary window, for instance, to avoid page refreshes or run silent frame-based flows.
+In these flows, the browser-based app holds control of the primary window, for instance, to avoid page refreshes or to run frame-based flows silently.

 If the browser-based app and the authorization server are invoked in different frames, they have to use in-browser communication techniques like the postMessage API (a.k.a. {{WebMessaging}}) instead of top-level redirections.
 To guarantee confidentiality and authenticity of messages, both the initiator origin and receiver origin of a postMessage MUST be verified using the mechanisms inherently provided by the postMessage API (Section 9.3.2 in {{WebMessaging}}).